 Cabernet Sauvignon 79%, Merlot 8%, Cabernet Franc 6%, Petit Verdot 6%, and Malbec 1%

 The vintage of 2006 saw the lowest average maximum temperature in twenty-five growing seasons. ...Of 50 inches of rain measured in Opus One’s vineyards that year, all but a fraction fell before bud break.
 Judicious pruning and a deft use of cover crops resulted in well-balanced vine vigor and beneficial water stress.
-Begun on September 27th and concluded on November 1st, the crush of 2006 included 18 night harvests before the onset of heavy autumn rains.
+Beginning on September 27th and concluding on November 1st, the harvest of 2006 included 18-night picks before the onset of heavy autumn rains.

 A saturated black-purple, the 2006 Opus One shows aromas of fresh cut roses, licorice, dark chocolate, blackberry pie, smoked bacon and sassafras.
 Simultaneously silky and dense on the palate, this unfined wine offers flavors of cassis, espresso and zesty black cherry with a persistently smooth yet expansive finish.

 Cabernet Sauvignon 77%, Merlot 12%, Cabernet Franc 5%,Petit Verdot 3%, and Malbec 3%

 Frequent spring rains through the month of May— the wettest May on record— ...led to a year of cool temperatures and slow ripening.
 Counted from the day the grape flowers bloom to the first day of harvest, the ripening period was the longest on record for Opus One’s vineyards.
 The absence of heat spells from July through October allowed a late harvest that began on September 21st and ended on November 2nd— a full month later than the preceding vintage.